descope/descope-dotnet/README.md

 ## License

-The Descope SDK for Go is licensed for use under the terms and conditions of the [MIT license Agreement](https://github.com/descope/descope-dotnet/blob/main/LICENSE).
+The Descope SDK for .NET is licensed for use under the terms and conditions of the [MIT license Agreement](https://github.com/descope/descope-dotnet/blob/main/LICENSE).